Brand Logo

 What you can do: Share your feelings with your loved ones and practice relaxation.

-7. Bloating or Cramping
+7. Bloating or cramping

 Pregnancy hormones relax your womb, plus the digestive muscles also relax, leading to slow digestion.